Letters From Those Impacted by

 I speak to several WCG members at present, but the spiritual blindness is truly amazing.
 They acknowledge that they are being told lies, etc., but they cannot bring themselves to leave.
 I appreciate the work which you have done and I spread it far and wide amongst WCG, as is possible.
 Although a member for a very long time myself, your material was an eye opener. --Former member of WCG

 March 5, 2006

 Around 1985 or 1986, I remember viewing a film at the Feast of Tabernacles where HWA was showing off the Pasadena campus to Armand Hammer.
 HWA was bragging to Armand about what he had accomplished and kept saying, "Not bad, eh?"
-Armand's father, Julius, co-founded the American Communist Party and Armand laundered money for the communist government.
+Armand's father, Julius, co-founded the American Communist Party and Armand laundered money for the communist government and was involved in pro-Soviet activities.
 I recently read that Armand was considered "an accomplice of every Russian leader from Lenin to Gorbachev."
 It always bothered me that Herbert Armstrong and Armand were friends.
 That made me suspicious. --H. N., Former WCG member

 Comment: HWA also met with other communists; i. e., Alger Hiss at the first United Nations meeting in San Francisco, 1945.
 Read this part in HWA's November 24, 1967 letter to Plain Truth subscribers where he boasts about how Alger Hiss signed his entry pass into that meeting.
 Also see the 5-29-07 letter: "HWA Used Mein Kampf as a Guide in Controlling People" which tells about HWA, Armand Hammer, and Alger Hiss.